-Formerly known as Hyacinth Park, Brooks Park is a small park is located in the Kenwood community.
+Formerly known as Hyacinth Park, Brooks Park is a small park totaling 2.56 acres and is located in the Kenwood community.
 The park features a playground that was renovated in Fall 2013 as part of the Chicago Plays! program, and a bust honoring the park's namesake, poet Gwendolyn Brooks.

 The park is a popular spot for children and families who come to the park for the playground, Movies in the Park screenings and other Night Out in the Parks special events.

 While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Kennicott Park.

 Originally known as Hyacinth Park, Gwendolyn Brooks Park was renamed in 2004 as part of an effort by the Chicago Park District Board of Commissioners to recognize the contributions of Chicago women.
 The Park District first established the site in 1970, acquiring just over an acre of land in the Kenwood neighborhood.
 Between 1995 and 1998, additional land doubled the park's size.

 Gwendolyn Brooks (1917 – 2000), one of Chicago’s most acclaimed and beloved poets, received many awards and honors including a Pulitzer Prize.
 Born in Topeka Kansas, Gwendolyn and her family moved to Chicago when she was an infant.
 She exhibited a talent for writing at a young age, and published her first poem in Childhood Magazine in 1930.
 After graduating from Englewood High School, she attended Wilson Junior College.